Syllabus for MCO-740-OL

-Consult the course Calendar concerning due dates.
-The two-step submission process provides students with time to read all the contributions and then reply accordingly.
+Consult the Course Calendar concerning due dates.
+Student contributions, i.e., the original postings, are due on Wednesday of the calendar week.
+Peer responses are due on Friday of that week.
+This two-step submission process provides students with time to read all the contributions and then reply accordingly.
 Once assignments are graded, students may certainly continue to dialogue on the study topic; however, these entries do not affect or change a posted grade.

 Professionals always give credit where credit is due, and this concept extends to ideas as well as precise wording.
 Within all managerial communications, citations serve this purpose.
-Thomas Edison State College requires that students format citations in either MLA or APA style.
-In business, APA is the more common format.
+Thomas Edison State University requires that students format citations in APA style.
 Examine the following examples of proper APA citation.

 Kelly, E., A. Ellis, and S. Rosenthal.
 "Crisis of Conscience: Pharmacist Refusal to Provide Health Care Services on Moral Grounds."
 Employee Responsibilities and Rights Journal 23.1(2011): 37.
 ABI/INFORM Global,ProQuest.
 Web.
 27 Jul.
 2012.

 Students can locate information about proper citation formatting online by conducting a Google search.
 Microsoft Word’s References Manager toolbar takes the labor out of creating a bibliography and in-text citations.
 Students who are unfamiliar with using Word’s Reference Manager should select one of the many online training tools that can be located on the Internet.

 Requirements and Directions